FreeSlave/halflife-featureful/documentation/content/docs/configuration/entity-templates.md

 # Examples

-There's a list of some useful example to give you the idea of what templates are capable of.
-You can skip it and jump right to the [format](#format-of-entitiesjson) description.
+Here's a list of some useful example to give you the idea of what templates are capable of.

-## Example 1: Custom bullsquids
+{{% details title="Example 1: Custom bullsquids" %}}
+\
 Let's say you want to add two new bullsquid variations: the yellow bullsquid from Half-Life Alpha and the crocodile-like green bullsquid from earlier stages of Half-Life 2 development.
 You made fine models for both bullsquids and grabbed custom sounds for the crocodile-like one.
 You also want to use the old spit model instead of a sprite as a projectile visual for the yellow bullsquid.

 Create a **templates/entities.json** with the following contents: